Revenue Per Visitor Benchmarks by Industry (2026)Analytics

 Use the tables above to see where you fall.
 If your RPV is:

-• Below the benchmark range — you likely have a pricing, conversion, or traffic quality issue
+• Below the benchmark range.
+You likely have a pricing, conversion, or traffic quality issue

-• Within the benchmark range — you are performing normally.
+• Within the benchmark range.
+You are performing normally.
 Focus on shifting effort toward your highest-RPV channels

-• Above the benchmark range — you have strong traffic-to-revenue conversion.
+• Above the benchmark range.
+You have strong traffic-to-revenue conversion.
 Focus on increasing traffic volume to your highest-RPV channels

 Step 4: Calculate channel-specific ROAS

 For paid channels, divide RPV by cost per visitor.
 An RPV of $0.50 with a CPC of $0.25 gives you a 2x ROAS.
-An RPV of $2.00 with a CPC of $3.00 gives you a 0.67x ROAS — you are losing money on that channel.
+An RPV of $2.00 with a CPC of $3.00 gives you a 0.67x ROAS, you are losing money on that channel.

 For organic channels, calculate the time-equivalent cost.
 If you spend 10 hours per week on content that drives 500 visitors with an RPV of $1.50, that channel generates $750/week for 10 hours of work, or $75/hour.
 Compare that to your other time investments.